-Explore the many bike trails of the Negev which have been built and are now ridden ever week by hundreds of bikers – from die-hards to families.
+Explore the many bike trails of the Negev which have been built and are now ridden every week by hundreds of bikers – from die-hards to families.
 More about biking in the Negev

 For a somewhat stereotypical but in no way boring desert experience, take a camel ride and experience the desert as it has been traveled for thousands of years.
 Read more about camel rides in the Negev

 Adventures and extreme sports – the Negev is a paradise for all sorts of adventures including some of the most impressive caves and canyons in Israel.

-Climb Masada at sunrise – it is iconic of course, but without car can be difficult – a new tour provides just the transport allowing you to climb Masada at sunrise, swim in the Dead Sea, and hike at Ein Gedi – more information.
+Climb Masada at sunrise – it is iconic of course, but without a car can be difficult – our tour provides just the transport allowing you to climb Masada at sunrise, swim in the Dead Sea, and hike at Ein Gedi – more information.
 Alternatively, take a private tour and see it at your own pace

 For general information, see our article about Sukkot in Israel